shailendra/rasa-paschmann-rasa-ui-docker-compose/README.md

 │                      └── .gitignore
 ├── docker-compose.yml
 ```

 now run below command to up docker containers

 ```bash
 docker-compose up -d
 ```

-then connect to rasa container using below command \
+then connect to rasa container using below command

 ```bash
 docker exec -it  <rasa container id> bash
 ```

-If you are upping docker container first time then there will not any file in ‘/app/’ folder for training data,
+If you are upping docker container first time then there will not any file in **‘/app/’** folder for training data,
-to create training data files you have to initialise new project, if already initialised then only training data file will create in ‘/app/’ folder \
+to create training data files you have to initialise new project, if already initialised then only training data file will create in **‘/app/’** folder

 ```bash
 rasa init --no-prompt
 ```

-**<span style="color:red;">Note - above command will overwrite all training data file with existing if there any</span>** \
+**Note - above command will overwrite all training data file with existing files if there any**

-below files will crate in /app/ folder \
+below files will crate in **/app/** folder

 <table>
     <tr>